Saturday, December 15, 2012

 The downgrades included five major U.S. banks -- Citigroup (C, Fortune 500), Morgan Stanley (MS, Fortune 500), Goldman Sachs (GS, Fortune 500), Bank of America (BAC, Fortune 500) and JPMorgan Chase (JPM, Fortune 500).
 Shares of Citi, Bank of America, Goldman Sachs and JPMorgan gained between 1% and 2%.
 Morgan Stanley rose more than 2% as after it's rating was cut by two, rather than the feared three, notches.

-"It was old news, and it was already discounted by the markets," he said.
+Peter Cardillo, chief market economist at Rockwell Global Capital, said he's not surprised by the recovery in bank stocks."It was old news, and it was already discounted by the markets," he said.
 "At this point, do rating agencies really make a difference?"

 Meanwhile, worries about Spain persist after an independent audit, released Thursday, found that Spanish banks need up to €62 billion to restore stability to the country's financial sector.

 And Germany, the healthiest and largest eurozone economy, may start to draw some attention.
 The German Ifo business confidence index fell to its lowest level in more than two years -- worse than expected.
+The news comes one day after a purchasing managers index showed conditions deteriorating for the second month, with output declining at the fastest rate in three years.

 CNNMoney's Fear & Greed index still showed fear but was moving ever closer to extreme fear, with a reading of 30 vs. Monday's reading of 38.

+Cardillo said investors are likely to remain focused on Europe Friday.
+Leaders of Germany, France, Spain and Italy are in Rome, but few expect any kind of decision on the debt crisis to come from the meeting.
 "Today we have the big four meeting in Rome.
 That could set the tone for some common ground entering into next week's EU summit," he said.
 "Until we have these fear factors subside, it's going to be tough going for markets."

 U.S. stocks closed sharply down on Thursday, as investors fretted over slowing global growth and the impending Moody's downgrades.
 The Dow suffered its second worst day of the year.